Dalciop/sniper/README.md

 ## Configuration

-You can configure SNIPER in config section of database:
+You can modify SNIPER in config section of database:

 ```bash
 "config": {